lagamaite/Fempire/README.md

 ![Git Bash](git-bash.png)

+If you are a MacOS or Linux user, bash or zsh should work for your terminal and be compatible with the steps below already

 ## Setup

 Run MySQL Workbench, create a password for your instance and keep it handy, as it will be used each time you connect to the db